 Academically informed content is great, but you don’t need to be connected to a university to write for us.
 We encourage submissions that promote unique and informed content that use transdisciplinary, creative and Island(er)-centred lenses.
 In terms of tone: tell us the interesting stuff, back it up with your expertise, and keep it engaging and accessible.

-You can email your submission as a Word document to Mitiana and Bianca at firstname.lastname@example.org.
+You can email your submission as a Word document to Talei at firstname.lastname@example.org.

 In short, there are three main rules we’d like authors to follow.
 We publish pieces are: